 Are Purple Sandpipers Endangered?

-The purple sandpiper has an extremely large range and although the population appears to be decreasing, the population is very large.
-The International Union for Conservation of Nature (IUCN) has judged that the threat to the status of the species is of “least concern.”
+The purple sandpiper has an extremely large range, and although the population appears to be decreasing, it is very large.
+The International Union for Conservation of Nature (IUCN) has assessed the threat to the species’ status as “least concern.”

-Thank you for reading and I hope you enjoyed learning about one of Maine’s most interestingly unique snowbirds.
-I can’t wait to get back down to the coast soon and get the chance to observe the purple sandpiper again as well as other shorebirds here in the great state of Maine.
+Thank you for reading, and I hope you enjoyed learning about one of Maine’s most interesting snowbirds.
+I can’t wait to get back down to the coast soon and get the chance to observe the purple sandpiper again, as well as other shorebirds here in the great state of Maine.

 Resources used for this post: